Table of Contents

 Dangers of Oestrogen

-Possessing too much Oestrogen within the breast can lead to breast cancer, which can be recovered but can also cause death.
-Oestrogen levels need to be closely monitored whilst taking any types of artificial products as if you use too much it can be dangerous.
-Do read the boxes with how much of the different components within the artificial hormone products before using so you know that it is not too much and how much to put on.
+Possessing too much Oestrogen within the breast can lead to breast cancer.
+Oestrogen levels need to be closely monitored whilst taking any types of artificial products, using too much of any phytoestrogen product can be dangerous.
+Do read the amount recommended to take of any given product.